This post may contain affiliate links. Please see my full disclosure for more information.

 Leaving them alone –

-This might sound intimidating, especially for first-time dads, but try letting them be alone with the baby for around 30 minutes and it will help him learn to problem solve and find their way around taking care of the baby.
+Some first-time dads get really nervous but try letting them be alone with the baby for around 30 minutes and it will help him learn to problem solve and find their way around taking care of the baby.

 It’s also going to be a boost of confidence for dad knowing that he was able to survive even without mom there!
 (Plus, you get a nice uninterrupted shower or just a few minutes of peace and quiet.)